 Survey research help verify the users’ impressions of the product under study—and thus identify their problems.
 Still, remember that questionnaires identify only trends and general concerns.
 In most cases, questionnaires require further qualitative research, such as one-on-one interviews, focus groups or other methods tailored to one’s needs and capabilities.

-When to apply survey research?
+When to use surveys in UX research?

 Survey research has diverse applications.
 Among other things, they prove handy if you: